This lesson idea is designed to go with the Introductory chapter, Topic 1.2 (b), Applying Conclusions.

 Bandura and the effects of observation of violence

 There has been a long-standing debate as to the effects of watching violent media (e.g. TV).
-Bandura conducted an experiment to observe the effects of watching violent TV or even just watching other people being violent.
+Bandura conducted an experiment to see if children would behave violently afer watching violent TV, or even just watching other people being violent.

 In one of his studies, he observed children around 3 – 5 years old.
 There were four groups of children in the study: